thinkdata-works/api-docs/source/includes/query_api.md

 # Query API

-While the Data API allows query behaviour over a single data set, the Query API allow broader control over the Namara data catalog.
+While the Data API allows query behaviour over a single data set, the Query API allows broader control over the Namara data catalog.

 This API supports **NiQL** (the **N**amara **i**o **Q**uery **L**anguage), a language for viewing, aggregating, and joining data sets.
 It's very similar to SQL, so don't worry - no new textbooks.